karimarttila/clojure/webstore-demo/store2/README.md

 ## Connecting both Clojure Backend REPL and Clojurescript Frontend REPL

-Start the `bb frontend-dev` as explained earlier.
-But do not start the Clojure backend REPL from the terminal.
+Start the just `npm run postcss:watch` since we use Calva to start shadow-cljs build and frontend REPL.
+Do not start the Clojure backend REPL from the terminal, since we use Calva to start the backend REPL.

 - In VSCode, look for command `Calva: Start a Project REPL and Connect (a.k.a.
 Jack-in)`.
 - Calva shows project types, choose: `deps.edn + shadow-cljs`.
-- Choose aliases: `:backend`, `:dev`, `:frontend` and `:shadow-cljs`.
+- Choose aliases: `:backend`, `:dev`, `:frontend` and `:shadow-cljs`. (**NOTE**: Do not choose the `calva` alias: that is for the terminal REPL!)
 - Jacking process starts, wait...
 - Go to some clj file and `alt+j` (`(integrant.repl/reset)`).
 - In browser, refresh: `http://localhost:9333/#`